Get

 Siamese and Himalayan cats are both lovable and beautiful animals, and in the United States, both are extremely popular pet breeds.
 Choosing between such charming options can prove to be challenging.
 There are significant differences between the coat lengths of the two breeds; Himalayans have longer and fluffier coats than Siamese Cats.

-It turns out, however, that the variance between these two breeds goes a lot deeper than just their fur.
-Both are known for their high intelligence and loving personalities, but Siamese are loud and active, while Himalayan Cats are reserved and sedate.
+It turns out, however, that the variance between these two breeds goes well beyond coat length.
+Both are known for their high intelligence and loving personalities, but Siamese are loud and active, while Himalayan Cats are quieter and more laid-back.

-Many people don’t realize that Himalayans were created from Siamese Cats, and this shared ancestry explains some of the striking similarities between the two breeds.
+Many people don’t realize that Himalayans were developed using selective breeding from Siamese and Persian cats, and this shared ancestry explains some of the striking similarities between the two breeds.
 Below, we’ll closely examine each breed and determine what makes each one unique.
 So, let’s find out which of these beautiful creatures is right for you!

 Visual Differences